-Marakarkandy et al. (2017) states government support corresponds to technology adoption.
-It because user innovation in expanding financial and technology literacy, including adoption of Fintech products, must be supported by government assistance in creating hard infrastructure.
+Marakarkandy et al., (2017) states support government corresponds adoption. technology It because user innovation in expanding financial and technology literacy, including adoption of Fintech products, must be supported by government assistance in creating hard infrastructure.
 Government support relates to the government's role in assisting the fintech sector, such as laws and rules that favor the sector and its infrastructure throught the development of the internet network.

-Chinnasamy et al. (2021) argues that government support is a crucial factor in the development of Fintech.
-Moreover, several studies have demonstrated that such support positively significant on the intention to use Fintech (Hua and Huang, 2021; Mejia-Escobar et al., 2020).
+Chinnasamy et al., (2021) argues that government support is a crucial factor in the development of Fintech.
+Moreover, several studies have demonstrated that such support positively significant on the intention to use Fintech (Hua & Huang, 2021; Mejia-Escobar et al., 2020).
 The authors of the study identified government support as being linked to the development of infrastructure, legislation, and regulation that foster growth within the Fintech industry and enhance network connectivity.
 In other words, by providing the required resources and regulatory framework, government support contributes to the development of an environment that is favorable to the growth and success of the Fintech sector.